-Marvelously moist, fall-spiced, and crowned with sweet, buttery streusel topping, this Pumpkin Coffee Cake means business.
+Marvelously moist, fall-spiced, and crowned with sweet, buttery streusel topping, this Pumpkin Coffee Cake is a fall baking bucket list essential.
+Top it with vanilla glaze and enjoy alongside your coffee (a PSL perhaps?).

 The Ingredients